 - Phi Sigma Iota International Foreign Language Honor Society

 Intensive January-term conversation and composition courses help students improve conversation and writing skills in Spanish.
-Spanish and Latin American culture courses familiarize students with the geography, history, society, politics, mindset, values, customs, expectations, art, music and film of the Spanish-speaking world.
+Hispanic Studies and Latin American culture courses familiarize students with the geography, history, society, politics, mindset, values, customs, expectations, art, music and film of the Spanish-speaking world.
 Literature courses help students develop the ability and techniques necessary to read, analyze, interpret, and discuss a variety of literary works and genres.
 In the process, students continue to develop their critical and analytical skills, and their listening, reading, research, writing, and speaking abilities in Spanish.

 - Spanish Peninsular Culture